azkiflay/multimodal-nids/README.md

 # NIDSENSEMBLE
-NIDSENSEMBLE is Network Intrusion Detection Systems (NIDS) that leverages complementary threat intelligence by learning from flow-based traffic features, and the first few bytes of a prototocl payload.
-It is composed of two separate Machine Learning (ML) models each of which are trained on distinct types of network data.
-NIDSENSEMBLE combines classification probabilities from the two ML models using a soft voting scheme to detect attacks.
-Most previous ML-based NIDSes are based on flow-based features and they have limited ability to detect payload-based attacks.
-Furthermore, flow-based NIDSes are limited in their adpatability to different network environments due to inherent changes in network traffic characteristics and due to the fact that flow-based data features are collected in specific scenarios.
+NIDSENSEMBLE is a Machine Learning (ML) based Network Intrusion Detection Systems (NIDS) that detects network attacks by learning from complementary sources of threat intelligence through the use of flow-based traffic features, and the first few bytes of protocol payload.
+NIDSENSEMBLE is composed of two separate Machine Learning (ML) models each of which are trained on distinct types of network data.
+It combines classification probabilities from the two ML models using a soft voting scheme to detect attacks.
+Most previous ML-based NIDSes are trained on flow-based features and they have limited ability to detect payload-based attacks.
+Furthermore, flow-based NIDSes are limited in their adpatability to different network environments due to inherent changes in network traffic characteristics and the fact that flow-based data features are collected under specific scenarios.
 NIDSENSEMBLE tackles these challenges by learning from both flow-based and payload-based traffic features in a complementary manner.
 NIDSENSEMBLE has been trained and tested using Comma Separated Values (CSV) values, and the corresponding Packet Capture (PCAP) files of the publicly available UNSW-NB15 dataset.

 # Dataset
-### Download the Comma Separated Values (CSV) files of the UNSW-NB15 dataset from [here](https://cloudstor.aarnet.edu.au/plus/index.php/s/2DhnLGDdEECo4ys?path=%2FUNSW-NB15%20-%20CSV%20Files).
+### Download the CSV files of the UNSW-NB15 dataset from [CSVs](https://cloudstor.aarnet.edu.au/plus/index.php/s/2DhnLGDdEECo4ys?path=%2FUNSW-NB15%20-%20CSV%20Files).
   ```bash
   mkdir data
   cd data